vixen24/My-Library/README.md

 3. Add/Edit a book
 5. View library catalog

 The structure of the app is monolithic.

+The below packages were used.

+* EJS template - to generate templates
-EJS template and view engine is used for generating static web pages.
+* EJS view engine - to render web pages using EJS template files